PilzDE/pilz_application_templates/README.md

 ## `prbt_default_application` package

 Copy the launch file into your application package.
-If you want more configuration options, download this repository and use the files as template.
+If you want to use all configuration options, download this repository and use the files as template.

 Please see the [tutorials](https://wiki.ros.org/pilz_robots/Tutorials/) for explanation of the directory structure and the links inside the